Site Search plan and Limited time offer Extended to March 31, 2020

-or eventbrite Everyone will receive a full refund on September 30, 2019 if we can’t convince nineteen others to join with you in making deposits by then.
+Everyone will receive a full refund on March 31, 2020 if we can’t convince a total of 15 households to join in making deposits by then.
 If we don’t get there, nothing is at risk and there’s no binding commitment of any kind.
-But if we do reach our goal on or before September 30, then a contract among Cedar and all the depositors goes into effect, and the fund of deposits will be used for our plan.
+But if we do reach our goal on or before March 31, 2020, then a contract among Cedar and all the depositors goes into effect, and the fund of deposits will be used for our plan.

 The contract will be for just one purpose: to hire services.
 Because the Twin Cities, like other major urban areas, is a competitive real estate market, we need a representative who understands both cohousing principles and residential development in our area.
 We’ll engage a firm or individual who has this experience, to contact and negotiate with the insiders in this market who can identify properties that might be right for our community.

 To give our representative added credibility, we’ll also ask each of the depositors to be ready to document financial ability to purchase a home for what we think is a realistic minimum price for any community we can build in the Twin Cities.
 The people who can offer potential sites for our consideration will want to know there is at least a core group of people ready to move quickly.
 Remember, good properties won’t stay on the market long here.
 What we’re hoping for, is to identify a site and learn enough about it to conclude that no obvious roadblocks are in sight- and the next phases of investigation, design, and the hunt for financing- have a realistic chance of success.
 We’re hoping that will convince you and others, that it’s time to get serious about building the first energy efficient cohousing community in the Twin Cities!
 But it’s worth repeating: until we reach our goal for sign-ups, you can withdraw at any time and receive a full refund of your deposit.
-And if we don’t reach our goal by September 30, everyone will receive a full refund.
+And if we don’t reach our goal by March 31, 2020 everyone will receive a full refund.
 Want to learn more?
-We’re having presentations about our plan at The First Unitarian Society, 900 Mount Curve, Minneapolis, Sundays from 7 to 8pm on: June 9, June 16, July 14, August 18, September 8 and September 22.
-Many events will include a speaker (architects, mechanical engineers among others) who will discuss topics relevant to energy efficient design/systems such as: (PHIUS) standards for energy efficiency in a cohousing environment; photovoltaic systems; how healthier homes improve quality of life/health and add energy/financial savings; home performance audits; clean transportation; regenerative agriculture; xeriscape landscaping, etc. You can sign up on MeetUp: https://www.meetup.com/Twin-Cities-Urban-Site-Search-Cohousing-Meetup/events/ We’ve reserved space for a table at these Open Streets events: Lake at Minnehaha July 21, Northeast (Central at 22nd) August 4, and U of MN (14 Avenue SE at 5th Street SE) September 8.
-See https://www.openstreetsmpls.org/ for more information.
-Sign up on MeetUp.
-Additional speaker presentations will be held around town, so watch for postings on MeetUp.
-OR on Eventbrite https://co-housing-meet-up-seaching-sustainable-site.eventbrite.com If you can’t get to one of these events, please contact Becca Brackett at firstname.lastname@example.org and we’ll set up a time to talk one to one.
-But try to make one or more- to meet people who may become your neighbors, learn more about energy efficiency, and hear questions (and answers) that you hadn’t considered!
+We’re having presentations about our plan about once a month.
+Some events will include a speaker on topics pertaining to building an energy efficient community (architects, mechanical engineers among others) or the social aspects of a closely cooperating community ( group dynamics, facilitating consensus meetings, child rearing.)
+You can sign up on MeetUp: https://www.meetup.com/Twin-Cities-Urban-Site-Search-Cohousing-Meetup/events/ on MeetUp.
+OR on Eventbrite https://www.eventbrite.com/o/bassett-creek-cohousing-25115470188 Our newsletter sign up is here: eepurl.com/dp7KGH If you can’t get to one of these events, please contact Becca Brackett at firstname.lastname@example.org and we’ll set up a time to talk one to one.
+But try to make one or more- to meet people who may become your neighbors, learn more about cohousing and hear questions (and answers) that you hadn’t considered!